 - MÜDEK's quality policies are defined by MÜDEK Executive Board.
 MÜDEK Executive Board shall issue a MÜDEK Quality Policy document summarizing such quality policies.

-- MÜDEK Executive Board will establish a Quality Assurance Committee in order to ensure the proper operation and continuous improvement of all MÜDEK activities - especially evaluation and accreditation activities, and to coordinate all activities performed for this purpose.
+- A Continuous Improvement Committee is established by the MÜDEK Executive Board in order to ensure the proper operation and continuous improvement of all MÜDEK activities, especially those relating to evaluation and accreditation, and to coordinate all activities performed for this purpose.

-- The structure, election and period of appointment of its members, the operational principles of the Quality Assurance Committee and quality assurance procedures are determined by the Quality Procedures Directive, to be approved and published by the Executive Board.
+- The structure, election and period of appointment of its members, the operational principles of the Continuous Improvement Committee and quality assurance procedures are determined by the Continuous Improvement Committee Directive approved and published by the Executive Board.

 ARTICLE 13 Transparency and Accountability